Towards practical quantum position verification: Security scenario

 The $A_i$ are at separate sites that are also separated (and may be quite distant) from the location $L$, which lies within their convex hull.
 We can consider 1D or 2D position verification, which assume that Bob and the $A_i$ are constrained to lie on a given line or plane.
 In the 3D case, there is no such constraint, of course.
 In $d$ dimensions, we must have $M \geq (d+1)$ to satisfy the convex hull condition.
 The $A_i$ send classical or quantum signals at appropriate times.
 They receive classical or quantum signals from Bob and verify that these are the prescribed responses (up to a stipulated error rate) and are received at the correct times (up to stipulated timing errors).

-Following Ref. \cite{K11.1}, we additionally assume that $B$ and the $A_i$ can keep some classical information secure witin their respective laboratories, i.e. that adversaries cannot obtain this information unless and until the relevant agent chooses to transmit it outside their laboratory.
+Following Ref. \cite{K11.1}, we additionally assume that $B$ and the $A_i$ can keep some classical information secure within their respective laboratories, i.e. that adversaries cannot obtain this information unless and until the relevant agent chooses to transmit it outside their laboratory.
 We assume this holds true even if adversaries are able to move or destroy Bob's laboratory.
-While this is a strong assumption, it is a standard one in quantum key distribution and other areas of cryptography.
+While this is a strong assumption, it is a standard one in quantum key distribution (QKD) and other areas of cryptography.
 It effectively counters replacement attacks, since if a tagging device within Bob's laboratory contains a significant amount of secret information, adversaries have only a small probability of constructing an identical replacement.

-(More precisely, there is only a small probability that any given attempt at a replacement will be identical.
+More precisely, there is only a small probability that {\it any given attempted replacement} will be identical.
 Adversaries could construct a set of replacements $R_i$, where $R_i$ contains key $k_i$, so that each possible key is contained within one of the replacements.
-This guarantees that the tag has been precisely replicated, but does not give the adversary a way of identifying which replacement is the replica, and does not facilitate a useful spoofing attack.)
+This guarantees that the tag has been precisely replicated, but does not give the adversary a way of identifying which replacement is the replica, and does not facilitate a useful spoofing attack.
+Even for a relatively short key of 62 bits (as in the security analysis provided in section \ref{secV}), a successful attack of this form \edit{requires $2^{62}\approx 10^{18}$} replacements.